 Blocking and bracing is a technique used to secure a part inside the crate, a screw or nail is placed in pieces of lumber to place around the part.
 This will reinforce the part's position in the crate.

-Blocking and bracing also helps to support the integrity of the packaging from the inside out. #6: Pallet Wrap
+Blocking and bracing also help to support the integrity of the packaging from the inside out. #6: Pallet Wrap

 Pallet wrap helps to ensure that bursting strength of packaging is properly reinforced.